Periodontal Bone Regeneration in Pittsburgh

-Dr. Weingarden and Dr. Bakuri are highly trained and experienced in the prevention of periodontal disease and the non-surgical treatment of it.
-Where bone loss has occurred, they have the skills and knowledge to provide the treatment you need.
+Dr. Bakuri is highly trained and experienced in the prevention of periodontal disease and the non-surgical treatment of it.
+Where bone loss has occurred, he has the skills and knowledge to provide the treatment you need.

 While bone is sometimes thought of as hard and static, it is, in fact, continually changing and reforming, and to continue to do so requires a stimulus.
 When teeth are missing, the jawbone resorbs (melts away) due to the lack of stimulation normally provided by contact of the teeth and moving of ligaments, i.e. chewing and biting.

-There is a 25% decrease of bone during the first year of tooth loss, and the process continues unless teeth are replaced.
+There is a 25% decrease of bone during the first year of tooth loss, and the process continues unless teeth are replaced by dental implants.

-There are various options available for rebuilding bone, and we choose the appropriate treatment, or combination of treatment, for each individual patient to provide lasting, quality results.
+There are various options available for rebuilding bone, and we choose the appropriate treatment, or combination of treatments, for each individual patient to provide lasting, quality results.

 If there is inadequate bone to support surrounding teeth and future dental implants, bone graft materials are used to rebuild bone so that there is sufficient quantity and quality of bone to provide support.

 Bone grafting is a frequent component of periodontal surgical procedures.
 When needed, we can add material to regenerate bone that has been lost.

 The material used for these procedures can be your own bone, bone from a tissue bank, bovine bone or synthetic materials.
 Grafting bone can add years of life to a compromised tooth or even completely reverse the damage.

 Furcations are the area below the gum where the tooth root “forks,” or branches out.
 Furcation invasions are bone loss caused by periodontal disease, and we may use Emdogain gel as part of your treatment.